rachmorse/superagers/README.md

     - The scripts used to preprocesses the fMRI data used here are available in another [repository](https://github.com/rachmorse/fmri_preprocessing).

 ### structural_analysis
-- **Purpose:** These scripts extract the structural connectivity matrices data using MRTrix.
+- **Purpose:** This script extract the structural connectivity matrices data using MRTrix.
 - **Scripts:**
     - `generate_structural_matrices.py`: Computes various structural connectivity matrices from the MRTrix data include all-to-all ROI and network specific matrices.
 Also, visualizes the matrices.
         - Uses functions from the script `compute_functional_connectivity.py`.